 Once you’ve chosen the right stain for your needs, preparation is key.

 Most people think that simply using a pressure washer on their deck is sufficient.
-While this is an option, it’s not going to allow you to get the maximum lifespan out of your deck stain.
+Simple pressure washing is not going to result in the maximum lifespan from your deck stain.

-Washing and sanding along with the application of a wood cleaner and brightener can help open the pores of the wood so the stain can properly absorb.
+Using a wood cleaner and brightener are important additional preparation steps that can help open the pores of the wood so the stain can properly absorb.
 The more the stain is able to soak in, the longer it will last.

-This is what makes deck stain last.
-The deeper they soak in, the stronger their bond is with the wood.
+The deeper a stain soak in, the stronger the bond is with the wood.
 Now, this is assuming that the wood stain is made with high-quality resins that will actually soak in and bond in the first place.
-Using a cheap, poor quality deck stain that just lays on the surface isn’t going to do you much good, no matter how well you prep the surface.
+Using a cheap, poor quality deck stain that just lays on the surface isn’t going to do much good, no matter how well you prep the surface.

 What Is The Best Deck Stain?